-Regardless of what the weather does this winter, we do know that at some point it will get cold, which means that swimming pool owners will need to decide what to do with their pool during the off season.
-Depending on several variables (number of trees surrounding the pool, pool location, whether you heat the pool in the winter, etc.), there are basically three options for winter pool care, which are:
+Even though our average first freeze is not until November 22nd, we have had quite a few pool owners ask about winter pool care.
+Depending on several variables (number of trees surrounding the pool, pool location, whether you heat the pool in the winter, etc.), there are basically three options for DFW area winter pool care, which are:

-- Cover your pool using a solid cover – While a very popular option in the past, this method is being used far less often in recent years.
+- Cover your pool using a solid cover – While a very popular option in the past, this method has been used far less often in recent years.
 It is a good method to use if trying to avoid utility or chemical costs over the winter, as the filtration equipment is drained and turned off for the winter.

 North Texas area pool owners have used all of these winter pool care options, but the best method is the one that fits you and your pool.
-If you want to discuss what option would best fit your situation of if you have any question about any of the above information, give us a call at (940)384-7665.
+If you want to discuss what option would best fit your situation or if you have any questions about any of the above information, give us a call at (940)384-7665.